Sonic the Hedgehog CD (2011)

 Retro Engine Dev Menu

-Set byte 0xCCB (offset CAB in HxD) in GameConfig.bin to 1 to access this menu from the pause screen.
+As with future releases of the Retro Engine, There is a secret developer menu allowing you to skip to other stages and scenes throughout the entire game.
+Set byte 0xCCB (offset CAB in HxD) in the GameConfig.bin file to 1 to access this menu from the pause screen.

 In all western releases, the non-highlighted palette of the menu text is a grayish hue.
 The Japanese version has a white hue for this text, as well as the expected translated text.

 There are multiple differences between the various versions of the game:

 - The mobile releases include some additional logo animations that other releases lack.